"To be alive at all is to have scars."

 Knight

-The Mature Knight embodies discipline in service of honor.
+The Mature Knight trains because the work itself matters.
 As the Warrior's Warrior, he is earth meeting earth, belly meeting belly.
 He is the Warrior who trains.

 He persists through failure.
 He trains through pain.
 He holds himself accountable—not for ego but for honor.

 He is anti-fragile: every battle makes him stronger.
-He withstands pain, both psychological and physical.
+He withstands pain, psychological and physical.
 He suffers willingly for what he wants.
 Yet his strength serves honor, his mastery serves loyalty, his discipline serves a cause worth fighting for.
+He upholds and enforces the law—not as a bully but as a protector.
+Without someone willing to hold the line, agreements mean nothing and the vulnerable pay the price.

 Declarations